Gouldian0120/DjangoWedSite/README.md

 ## Contributing

-If you actually want to use for your wedding just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything you encounter.
+If you want to use this project for your wedding just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything you encounter.
 I haven't built out complete docs yet because I wasn't sure anyone would be interested, but am happy to do that if people are!

+---Cory